Dandandan/dbt-athena/README.md

 ## dbt-athena

-Warning: this adapter is work in progress, contributions welcome!.
+Warning: this adapter is work in progress, contributions welcome!

 ### Installation
 This plugin can be installed via pip: